GMD GMDH-1: First locomotive

-The first constructed, in December 1956, was serial #A1597, numbered GMDD 1001.
+The first locomotive, given the serial number A1597, was completed in December 1956 and numbered GMDD 1001.

-It became the GMD London, Ontario plant switcher in April 1958, and was retired in November 1975.
-The locomotive was given to the Canadian Railway Historical Association in July 1977, and passed into the collection of the Canada Science and Technology Museum in November 1986 after being restored by Al Howlett of London, Ontario.
+The locomotive was originally painted in a two-tone blue and spent its first two years of service in demonstration runs and on display.
+The locomotive was nicknamed the "Blue Goose" in reference to its livery.
+In April 1958, the locomotive was repainted yellow and became the GMD plant switcher.
+GMDD 1001 was replaced by EMD SW1500 No. 113, and was retired in November 1975.
+The locomotive was given to the Canadian Railroad Historical Association in July 1977, and passed into the collection of the Canada Science and Technology Museum in November 1986 after being restored by Al Howlett of London, Ontario.